rapidfort/community-images/community_images/postgresql/bitnami/README.md

 [Overview of PostgreSQL](https://www.postgresql.com/)

+Trademarks: This software listing is packaged by RapidFort.
+The respective trademarks mentioned in the offering are owned by the respective companies, and use of them does not imply any affiliation or endorsement.

 ## How do I use this hardened PostgreSQL image?

 The runtime instructions for this container are no different than the official release.
 Follow the instructions in their readme, but use our hardened image.